 Other than symptoms of excess estrogen we also run the risk of increased harmful estrogen metabolites being in our system.
 When estrogen is metabolized it can be broken down into different types of metabolites.
 Some of these can cause increased oxidative damage that will affect egg quality, by damaging the DNA within the egg.
 Others can be considered endocrine disruptors that can turn on other genes and affect hormone balance.

 Although less common, low estrogen can also be a problem in fertility.
-By cycle day 7 or 8 your body has selected one of the follicles in the ovaries to be the dominant follicle and that follicle produces estrogen as it grows.
+By cycle day 7 or 8, your body has selected one of the follicles in the ovaries to be the dominant follicle and that follicle produces estrogen as it grows.
 If estrogen levels are low in the follicular phase, it could indicate that the follicle isn’t growing properly.
-This low estrogen also will prevent that rise in LH levels that cause ovulation.
+This low estrogen also will prevent the rise in LH levels that cause ovulation.

 - Hot flashes

 Hormonal Imbalance in Women: Progesterone